 For the purpose of these guidelines, a Low Speed Infringement (LSI) is a speed of less than 10 km/h above the posted speed limit.

-The discretion to be applied to multiple low speed infringements relates to:
+The discretion to be applied to multiple low speed infringements relates to those received over a period of several days, prior to the driver becoming aware of the first issued infringement.

-The same principles will also apply to multiple offences of driving/using an unregistered vehicle, with enforcement of one offence per 24-hour period, subject to certain criteria.
+The same principles will also apply to multiple offences of driving/using an unregistered vehicle subject to certain criteria.

 In essence, you may be eligible to have some multiple infringements that come within the guidelines withdrawn.